 The CEIAG programme is viewed as an entitlement for all students.
 As far as possible we offer individual support and guidance firmly believing that every individual matters equally, and should receive equal access to provision, advice and guidance.
 Our students are encouraged to have high aspirations, to aim for excellence, and to consider the broadest range of career areas and appropriate educational and personal development routes.
 For some students this will mean encouragement and mentoring for applications to the most selective universities.
 For others it will mean similar encouragement and mentoring for a directly career-related or talent-related path.
 In line with government policy, our work is now benchmarked against the new national standards for school careers provision.

-Ann Richie and Louise Howard are our Career’s Advisers who work closely with Chris Mark, our Head of Careers.
+Louise Howard is our Career’s Advisers who work closely with Kylie Jackson, our Head of Careers.
 Guidance is high quality, impartial and independent.

-Students can visit Ann or Louise in the Career’s Library based on the Sixth Form corridor, and they are available for any queries or information that students may need.
-If you want to book an appointment, or attend a booked appointment that your child has with Ann or Louise, please contact Mrs Barr at firstname.lastname@example.org marking your email for the attention of Mr Mark or telephone 01845 522024.
+Students can visit Louise in the Career’s Library, and she is available for any queries or information that students may have or need.
+If you want to book an appointment, or attend a booked appointment that your child has with Louise, please contact Mrs Barr at firstname.lastname@example.org marking your email for the attention of Miss Jackson or telephone 01845 522024.

 The school Careers Library has well-stocked careers information libraries, which contains books, prospectuses, leaflets, supplements, lists, links, and other resources.
 A variety of online resources are made available.
 Books on all the main career areas, and on university and other options and applications are available.